eNMS-automation/eNMS/docs/source/inventory/pools.md

 ![Use a pool as a target](../_static/inventory/pools/target_pool.png)

-## Use a Pool to restrict User Access or Credential Use

-In `Administration -> Access` and `Administration -> Credentials`, the administrator has the ability to restrict users.
-See [Credentials](../administration/credentials.md)

 ## Pool Recalculation

-All Pools are subject to automatic updates by eNMS (contingent upon the fact that its `Manually Defined` flag is NOT set).
-Pool recalculations occur after creation in the following cases:
+All Pools are subject to automatic updates by eNMS (contingent upon the fact that the Pool's `Manually Defined` flag is NOT set).
+Pool recalculations occur in the following cases:

-- When the eNMS starts up or restarts.
-- When a device is manually added to the inventory (only for applicable pools).
-- When a device is modified.
+- When a new pool is created, it is (re)calculated.
+- When the REST API migration_import and topology_import endpoints are run and their skip_pool_update parameter is not provided, and when update_all_pools endpoint is run
 - After pulling or cloning the content from the git configuration repository, and the applicable pool relies on `configuration` and/or `operational data` parameter fields.
-- When a service runs that has `Update pools before running` selected in `Step 3` of the service targets panel, only the target pools for that service are updated.
+- When a service runs that has `Update target pools before running` selected in `Step 3` of the service targets panel, only the target pools for that service are updated.
-- When a service runs that has `Update all pools after running`, all pools are updated once that service terminates.
+- When a service runs that has `Update pools after running` selected in `Step 1`, all pools are updated once that service terminates.

 To manually update a Pool: